TIDE-NWFSC/TIDE/README.md

 # 2023 Action Plan and Charter
 What is TIDE up to?
 See [here](https://docs.google.com/document/d/1Q-78a6MIfEZohoZ-ykA3G7FLHeFZLcl4KTKlSl6wOC4/edit?pli=1#)!

-The TIDE charter can be found [here](https://docs.google.com/document/d/1tnuN9zeBjft9vDutrXoJKurlD8jQ069VNowFtdJ1YQA/edit?pli=1).
+The **TIDE charter** can be found [here](https://docs.google.com/document/d/1tnuN9zeBjft9vDutrXoJKurlD8jQ069VNowFtdJ1YQA/edit?pli=1).
 Please reach out with any comments and suggestions.

 # Events Calendar
-Please join the TIDE calendar!
+Please join the **TIDE calendar**!
 For adding events to the TIDE calendar, please email nwfsc.tide@Noaa.gov

-You can also join the NOAA EEO and DEIA events calendar [here](https://calendar.google.com/calendar?cid=bm9hYS5nb3ZfMzQzNTM4MzczNzM3MzkzNjM1MzMzNUByZXNvdXJjZS5jYWxlbmRhci5nb29nbGUuY29t)
+You can also join the [NOAA EEO and DEIA events calendar](https://calendar.google.com/calendar?cid=bm9hYS5nb3ZfMzQzNTM4MzczNzM3MzkzNjM1MzMzNUByZXNvdXJjZS5jYWxlbmRhci5nb29nbGUuY29t)

 # Newsletters